-I’ve been selling and shopping at the Greenpointers holiday markets since 2011.
-I can’t believe it’s been that long since I first stayed up all night baking and sewing and gluing Christmas ornaments together to sell at this amazing community event!
+I’ve been selling and shopping at the Greenpointers markets since 2011.
+I can’t believe it’s been that long since I first stayed up all night baking, sewing, and gluing Christmas ornaments together to sell at this annual community event.
 You’ll find everything from classic holiday decor to cheeky cards and mulled wine.
-They’ve added a tropical twist this year, which is basically a dream come true.
+They even added a tropical twist this year.

 Image: Time Out New York